Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

 The largest proportion of the funding has been spent on involving Bristol Forever Sport at Birdwell School.
 Specialist coaches will work alongside class teachers to deliver a variety of sports throughout the school year.
 Each year group will receive at least one term of their support.
 The two coach model allows for session delivery and staff mentoring in planning, assessment and delivery.
 Current ongoing staff development will result in a sustainable legacy should funding levels or requirements change.

 Teaching staff have had further development opportunities via our Ashton Park School Sport Partnership (SSP) membership.
 Funding has been used to pay for supply cover so that teachers can attend courses and partnership network days.
 Ashton Park SSP coaches have also visited Birdwell in order to jointly deliver curricular sessions, implement various pupil leadership programmes (Playground Leaders and Sport Leaders) and help prepare for extra-curricular competition.
-Later in the year, experts from Ashton Park SSP will lead a staff meeting focusing on implementing a new Physical Activity policy at our school.

 Our in-house extra-curricular provision provides opportunities for all ages but funding has been allocated specifically to help children in EYFS, KS1 as well as those children who are less active and struggle to access mainstream sport.
 The focus of this multi-sport club is to increase physical activity levels.
+The theme of the multi-sport club changes termly to reflect the targeted group of children attending.

 This year the funding has enabled all children from Year 2, 4 and 6 to participate in a termly block of gymnastics sessions delivered by a coach at The City of Bristol Gymnastics Academy.